ccprogrammer/ccprogrammer/README.md

 ### I'm a Developer, and Taekwondo Teacher!!

-- 🔭 I’m currently learning everything 🤣
+- 🔭 I’m currently learning everything i like and find it useful
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developer
-- 🥅 2022 Goals: Learn more about flutter
+- 💪 2022 Goals: Learn more about flutter and earn much money as possible
 - ⚡ Fun fact: I love to exercise taekwondo